Suhr House

 The Suhr House (Danish: Den Suhrske Gård) is a listed Neoclassical property located at Gammeltorv 22 in central Copenhagen, Denmark.
 The site has been owned by the Suhr family since 1749.
-The current buildings was built for Peter Bernt Suhr and are now owned by Den Suhrske Stiftelse, a family trust created by his son Theodor Suhr.

-It is owned by the Den Suhrske Stiftelse, a foundation created by Theodor Suhr, its owner from 1815 to 1860.
+The current building was built for Peter Bernt Suhr and are now owned by Den Suhrske Stiftelse, a family trust created by his son Theodor Suhr, its owner from 1815 to 1860.

 History

-Back in the late 18th century, the site was made up of three smaller properties.
-Pme of them was listed in Copenhagen's first cadastre from 1689 as No. 120 in Western Quarter, owned by grocer (urtekræmmer) Henrik Røbe.
-Abother one was listed as No. 121 in Western Quarter, owned by grocer (høker) Niels Nielsen.
-The third one was owned by 206 in Western Quarter, owned by ship captain Lars Andersen.
+In the late 18th century, the site was made up of three smaller properties.
+One of them was listed in Copenhagen's first cadastre from 1689 as No. 120 in Western Quarter, owned by grocer (urtekræmmer) Henrik Røbe.
+Another was listed as No. 121 in Western Quarter, owned by grocer (høker) Niels Nielsen.
+The third was owned by 206 in Western Quarter, owned by ship captain Lars Andersen.